jhtu/high5py/docs/tutorial.rst

   except RuntimeError as err:
       print('RuntimeError: {}'.format(err))

-As such, users who wish to avoid overwriting files and/or datasets can use :meth:`h5io.h5io.append_dataset` as a safer alternative to `save_dataset`.
+As such, users who wish to avoid overwriting files and/or datasets can use :meth:`h5io.h5io.append_dataset` as a safer alternative to :meth:`h5io.h5io.save_dataset`.

 Saving data with descriptions